 Popular types and examples of DBMS technologies

-- A columnar database management system (CDBMS) is well-suited for data warehouses that have a large number of similar data items.
+CDBMS.
+A columnar database management system stores data in tables focused on columns instead of rows, resulting in more efficient data access when only a subset of columns is required.
+It's well-suited for data warehouses that have a large number of similar data items.
+Popular columnar database products include Snowflake and Amazon Redshift.

 Benefits of using a DBMS

-Central storage and management of data within the DBMS provides the following:
+Central storage and management of data within the DBMS provide the following:

 - data abstraction and independence;